Learn the Secrets of Storytelling!

-Learn storytelling skills to develop a quick and easy rapport with children using our FREE 30-minute online training course
+Develop a quick and easy rapport with children using the tips in our FREE 30-minute online storytelling training course

-Since 2010, Read for Good has provided a professional storytelling service to children in hospital in the UK.
-Working in all 30 of the UK’s major children’s hospitals, our team of skilled, professional storytellers are making life a little bit better for children in hospital.
-And it’s not just about entertainment, our research evidences that following a visit from one of our storytellers, children feel less anxious, more relaxed, and happier overall, as do their families.
+Since 2010, Read for Good has provided a professional storytelling service to children in hospitals across the UK.
+It’s not just about entertainment: our research evidences that a visit from our storyteller makes a child feel less anxious, more relaxed, and happier overall.
+Families feel the benefits too.

 The training is provided completely free of charge, made possible by the support of our generous donors – the Katie Bradford Arts Trust and the Hospital Saturday Fund, to whom we are incredibly grateful.